FARM: Fine-Tuning Geospatial Foundation Models for Intra-Field Crop Yield Regression: Discussion

 \section{Discussion}

-The results of our proposed CYPRESS framework show a noticeable improvement in canola yield prediction with a significant MAE of 2.83 bushels per acre.
-These gains underscore the value of incorporating a foundation model compared to hybrid spatiotemporal models like 3D‑CNN and DeepYield.
-While 3D‑CNNs, DeepYield and similar hybrid architectures are efficient for learning spatiotemporal patterns, their knowledge is fundamentally limited to the canola-specific patterns they extract during training.
-By contrast, the superior performance of CYPRESS can be directly attributed to its fine‑tuning of the Prithvi‑EO‑2.0‑600M foundation model.
-By leveraging a model pre‑trained on a massive and diverse archive of global satellite imagery \cite{szwarcman2024prithvi}, CYPRESS benefits from a rich, generalized understanding of vegetation dynamics, atmospheric conditions, and land surface phenology.
+The results of our proposed FARM framework show a noticeable improvement in canola yield prediction with a significant MAE of 2.83 bushels per acre.
+These gains underscore the value of incorporating a foundation model compared to hybrid spatiotemporal models like 3D-CNN and DeepYield.
+While 3D-CNNs, DeepYield and similar hybrid architectures are efficient for learning spatiotemporal patterns, their knowledge is fundamentally limited to the canola-specific patterns they extract during training.
+By contrast, the superior performance of FARM can be directly attributed to its fine-tuning of the Prithvi-EO-2.0-600M foundation model.
+By leveraging a model pre-trained on a massive and diverse archive of global satellite imagery \cite{szwarcman2024prithvi}, FARM benefits from a rich, generalized understanding of vegetation dynamics, atmospheric conditions, and land surface phenology.
 This large and transferable knowledge base allows the model to interpret the nuances of canola growth in more detail, leading to higher accuracy in yield prediction.
 Our work thus shifts from training task-specific models toward fine-tuning generalist foundation models for specialized agricultural applications, enabling more scalable solutions.

 In addition, this study reformulates the yield prediction as a high-resolution intra-field regression task, which marks a critical methodological advance for precision agriculture.
+While recent state-of-the-art frameworks, such as the GNN-RNN approach by \cite{fan2022gnn} and DeepCropNet \cite{lin2020deepcropnet}, have demonstrated high accuracy in capturing spatial-temporal dependencies, they primarily target county-level or regional aggregation.
+Although these models are valuable for macro-scale food supply planning, their resolution is insufficient for capturing the granular, intra-field heterogeneity driven by local soil and management conditions.
 Historically, high-resolution yield prediction has often been framed as a low-resolution classification problem, discretizing yields into a finite set of categories.
 Such a classification approach imposes artificial boundaries on a continuous biological process, resulting in significant loss of granularity and unrealistic sharp transitions in predicted productivity.
-Our regression-based CYPRESS model, in contrast, generates continuous yield maps that represent the smooth spatial heterogeneity present within and across agricultural fields.
+Our regression-based FARM model, in contrast, generates continuous yield maps that represent the smooth spatial heterogeneity present within and across agricultural fields.
 These high-resolution maps can directly inform decision-makers and precision-farming operations.